 2. Fitness Doesn’t Always Accept Veganism

 As a vegan, expect some pushback from the fitness world.
 The focus has always been about bulking up on steak and eggs.
 Consequently, many people have assumptions and judgments about veganism.
 Here’s the good news, though.
-Veganism is
+Veganism is gaining more acceptance, in fitness and beyond.
+So, even if people pry or scoff, continue your hard work.
+If veganism is your jam, then stick to it!

 3. Not All Vegan Foods Are Healthy